Last Updated on August 7, 2022 by Max

 Laser ablation or enucleation.

 Laser ablation or enucleation uses a holmium laser (HoLAP or HoLEP) to cut away excess prostate tissue.
 HoLEP, like TURP, is performed through the urethra and has been estimated to be as invasive well as effective as TURP.

 Advantages of the HoLEP.

-At laser ablation, the cut area bleeds less and as a result, the patients can leave the hospital and have their catheter used for bladder draining removed sooner than at TURP.
-Another advantage of HoLEP technique is that there is no risk of TUR syndrome.
+At laser ablation, the cut area bleeds less, so the patients can leave the hospital and have their catheter used for bladder draining removed sooner than at TURP.
+Another advantage of the HoLEP technique is that there is no risk of TUR syndrome.

 Transurethral vaporization of the prostate (TUVP).

 Transurethral vaporization of the prostate (TUVP) includes bipolar electrosurgical vaporization or laser vaporization techniques.
 At laser vaporization, a tube called a cystoscope is inserted into the urethra, and laser energy is used to burn away prostate tissue.

 Advantages of the TUVP.